Back to blog

 Why Logwise is different from every other tool on this list

-Sentry, Datadog, Rollbar, Bugsnag, and LogRocket are all built for engineers.
-Their output — stack traces, flame graphs, distributed traces — is unreadable to support teams, and translating it has always required a human relay.
+Sentry, Datadog, Rollbar, Bugsnag, and LogRocket are built primarily for engineers.
+Their output - stack traces, flame graphs, distributed traces, replay sessions - is valuable, but it rarely answers the user's immediate question: "What should I do now?"

 Pricing